Spacechild1/vstplugin/README.md

 ### Known issues:

-* On Windows and Linux, the native GUI window runs in its own thread, which means that GUI updates shouldn't have a noticable effect on audio performance.
+* On Windows and Linux, the native GUI window runs in a dedicated UI thread, which means that GUI updates shouldn't have a noticable effect on audio performance.
 On MacOS, however, because of technical limitations the GUI must run on the main thread[^1] - which happens to be the audio thread in Pd...